Pantomime traditions: What you need to look out for

 Dick Whittington: Travelling to London to seek his fortune, Dick Whittington heads off into the world alone with his trusty cat as a sidekick.
 Growing from nothing, the story of Dick Whittington ends with him becoming the Mayor of London.

 Cinderella: As a poor, enslaved woman, Cinderella is always left behind.
 When her stepmother and stepsisters are invited to the royal ball, it seems she’ll be the only one without an invite.
 But, with a touch of magic from a fairy godmother, Cinderella strides into the ball and catches the eye of Prince Charming.
 Losing a shoe, the prince sets off to find the shoe’s owner, but will Cinderella be allowed to fit into the heel again?

 Peter Pan: The story of the boy who never grew up, Peter Pan encourages the Darling children to fly away with him to the second star on the right.
 Ending up in Neverland, they fight off the dastardly pirate Captain Hook, as the children team up with the Lost Boys, Tiger Lily and the tiny fairy Tinker Bell in a story which shows you never have to lose your childish touch.

-Phrases typically said in pantomime
+Are there phrases typically said in pantomime?